hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_managed_hardware_security_module.html.markdown

 * `default_action` - (Required) The Default Action to use.
 Possible values are `Allow` and `Deny`.

+---

+A `region` block supports the following:

+* `name` - (Required) Specifies the name of the region that this Managed HSM pool has been extended to.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported: